 They have a striped pattern that goes the length of their bodies with dark stripes and a lighter color base.

 They can be found all over the Asian islands and India, and as far north as Japan.
+They are one of the main poisonous snakes in the Philippines.
 Rarely these snakes can be found on the Eastern Australian coast.

 Spiny Headed Sea Snake